Authentication

 Overview

-Nexus uses Supabase Auth for identity management.
-All API requests (except public webhook endpoints) require a valid JWT bearer token.
+All API requests except explicitly public endpoints require a valid bearer token.

 Email/password login